rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> cdg.computeCondorcetWinner()
     ['a1']

-By seeing the majority margins like a bipolarly-valued characteristic function for a global preference relation defined on the set of canditates, we may use all operational resources of the generic ``Digraph`` class (see :ref:`Digraphs-Tutorial-label`), and especially its ``exportGraphViz`` method [1]_, for visualizing an election result.
+By seeing the majority margins like a bipolar-valued characteristic function for a global preference relation defined on the set of candidates, we may use all operational resources of the generic ``Digraph`` class (see :ref:`Digraphs-Tutorial-label`), and especially its ``exportGraphViz`` method [1]_, for visualizing an election result.

    >>> cdg.exportGraphViz('tutorialLinearBallots')
    *---- exporting a dot file for GraphViz tools ---------*